Job Costing Software for Small Contractors

 Purchase orders

-A purchase order controls the purchase before the bill arrives.
+A purchase order lets you control a purchase before the bill ever arrives.
+For contractors, a solid purchase order should show:

 - Job.